 You can easily replicate shapes, as many as you wish, and individually translate, rotate, scale or execute other function on the instanced copies using ‘Duplicate Special’ command.
 The problem that you come across while modeling regularly spaced elements, fence or circular patterns, can be alleviated with this command.

-Suppose you are trying to model an architectural masterpiece that would feature a number of columns equidistantly placed in circular pattern.
-You need to just set the pivot of first column at the origin and then invoke the duplicate special command for creation of required number of duplicates in a single stroke.
+Suppose you are trying to model an architectural masterpiece that would feature a number of columns equidistantly placed in a circular pattern.
+You need to just set the pivot of the first column at the origin and then invoke the duplicate special command for creation of the required number of duplicates in a single stroke.
 Each column would be spontaneously rotated by 10o pivoted along the origin.
 You can browse YouTube videos to get practical insights into the efficacy of the command.
-The command can help in pacing up your modeling in maya by painting attributes on large number of duplicates set along a patterned shape.
+The command can help in pacing up your modeling in Maya by painting attributes on a large number of duplicates set along a patterned shape.

 The Relax Brush

-With the application of this brush, surface of an object can be normalized through averaging of the spacing parameters amidst the vertices.
+With the application of this brush, the surface of an object can be normalized through averaging of the spacing parameters amidst the vertices.
 The model’s silhouette would remain intact.
-Just stroking once with relax brush, the lumpiness and irregular shaping of the organic model would be eliminated.
+Just stroking once with a relax brush, the lumpiness and irregular shaping of the organic model would be eliminated.

 In order to access the relax tool, you need to select the polygonal shape in object mode.
 Keep the right mouse button pressed till a menu pops up.
 From the ‘Paint’ option, choose ‘Sculpt’ and then navigate to the ‘Sculpt Parameters’ tab for selecting the relax brush.
 The radius of the brush size and opacity or strength of the brush can be changed from brush tab.
-For normalizing the mesh, you need to move the brush atop the surface of chosen model.
+For normalizing the mesh, you need to move the brush atop the surface of the chosen model.
 In a Wacom graphics tablet, this is accomplished fairly easily and swiftly.
-But, on other devices too, stellar effect can be achieved.
+But, on other devices too, the stellar effect can be achieved.

 Quick Select Sets Tool